Can you negotiate wedding venue prices? Of course, you can.

 - Involve multiple people in negotiations

 As an event planner, you will be involved in many negotiations.
 Involving multiple people in the process is essential to maximize your negotiation power.
 This will help ensure that all voices are heard and that the best possible outcome is achieved.
-For example, if you’re negotiating with a venue for a special occasion, ask the person booking events at your company to join the discussion.
+For example, if you’re negotiating with a wedding venue for a special occasion, ask the person booking events at your company to join the discussion.

 Additionally, if someone else is also involved in planning this special occasion, they should also be part of the negotiation.
 They may have ideas or insights about potential venues that can save time and money.